Chloe Wiatrowski joined the firm in 2012 in New York and is currently based in Dubai.

 Chloe is trained in both common law and civil law.
 Her practice focuses on international arbitration and construction disputes.
 She has acted as counsel and secretary to an arbitral tribunal in a variety of construction, commercial and investment disputes under major international arbitration rules (ICC, ICSID, LCIA, AAA, DIFC), as well as under ad hoc and regional rules.

 Chloe has particular experience acting for and advising sovereign clients, including States and State-owned entities, in relation to infrastructure projects in the Middle East.

 Chloe is an active member of the Young ICCA (International Council for Commercial Arbitration).

 Recent construction dispute experience includes:

-Defending a State-owned entity against a main contractor in an ICC arbitration related to the expansion of gas-fired co-generation plants in the Middle East (ICC, Paris seat).
+Defending a State-owned entity against a main contractor in an arbitration related to the expansion of gas-fired co-generation plants in the Middle East (ICC, Paris seat).

-Defending a State-owned entity against a main contractor in an ICC arbitration related to infrastructure works for the development of a new city in the Middle East (ICC, London Seat).
+Defending a State-owned entity against a main contractor in an arbitration related to infrastructure works for the development of a new city in the Middle East (ICC, London Seat).

-Defending a sovereign State in a number of ICC and ad hoc arbitrations against a main contractors and consultants in relation to the development of an international airport in the Middle East.
+Defending a sovereign State in a number of ICC and ad hoc arbitrations against main contractors and consultants in relation to the development of an international airport in the Middle East.

 Advising the Owner in a construction dispute related to the expansion of a petrochemical plant in the Middle East.